SurfaceAI/dataset_creation/documentation/dataset_description.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 This is part of the SurfaceAI project at the University of Applied Sciences, HTW Berlin.
-- Prof. Dr. Helena Mihajlević
+- Prof. Dr. Helena Mihaljević
 - Alexandra Kapp
 - Edith Hoffmann
 - Esther Weigmann